naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 hidden: true
 rating: 4.5
 ---
-In our second series on career path, Mosimi interviewed cybersecurity professionals in Governance,Risk and Compliance(GRC).If you missed it, check out our first series on [security assessment](https://blog.naijasecforce.com/career-path-series-security-assessment/).
+In our second series on career path, Mosimi interviewed cybersecurity professionals in Governance, Risk and Compliance(GRC).If you missed it, check out our first series on [security assessment](https://blog.naijasecforce.com/career-path-series-security-assessment/).
+There are two main categories of career paths in cybersecurity- Strategic and tactical.
+* The Strategic Path focuses on areas such as Governance, Risk and Compliance (GRC), IT Audit, Security Frameworks e.g. ISO 27001/2, PCI-DSS etc; and
+* The Tactical Path focuses on areas such as Vulnerability Assessment, Penetration Testing, Bug Bounty, IoT Assessments, Incident Response etc.

-GRC refers to a strategy for managing an organization's overall governance, enterprise risk management and compliance with regulations.[GRC](https://oxfordcomputertraining.com/glossary/grc/) are three disciplines that can help ensure an organization meets its objectives.
+GRC refers to a strategy for managing an organization's overall governance, enterprise risk management and compliance with regulations.
+[GRC](https://oxfordcomputertraining.com/glossary/grc/) are three disciplines that can help ensure an organization meets its objectives.
 An organization:
 * Needs processes to monitor the achievement of its goals (governance)
 * Should attempt to assess and mitigate the risks that may prevent this, (risk management) and
 * Should comply with relevant internal and external policies, regulations and laws (compliance).

+The great thing about the strategic path is that you don;t need to be "techie techie".
+In this role, you help to manage, plan, execute projects related to compliance, information risk management, control assurance and user security awareness.
+In addition, you help organisation to implement and certify controls for standards such as ISO 27001/2, PCI-DSS etc.

 Do enjoy the interviews 😊.